 What should our expectations be?

-I was told by the resident naturalist at Oak Hammock Marsh that it is best to go for a bird walk without expectations of what you will see, instead it is better to go with a certain amount of openness and anticipation to what you might stumble upon.
+I was told by the resident naturalist at Oak Hammock Marsh that it is best to go for a bird walk without expectations of what you will see, instead, it is better to go with a certain amount of openness and anticipation to what you might stumble upon.
 The walk itself, the uncertainty, the hopefulness of just being surprised is part of the excitement of things.

 This journey into the unknown of birds helps us to experience God because isn’t this so much a part of what our lives with God are like.
-When we approach God with a certain demand and expectation, this is how I want to meet you, and these are the terms, this is how it must be- God do this, act like this, show me this or whatever language we want to use we are left with a wanting and unfulfilled expectation that can only foster a disappointment.
+When we approach God with a certain demand and expectation, this is how I want to meet you, and these are the terms, this is how it must be God do this, act like this, show me this or whatever language we want to use we are left with a wanting and unfulfilled expectation that can only foster a disappointment.
 We are left bitter, and sad because that is not how it works, we don’t get to make the rules.
 Just like I cannot say as I enter the park, I am must see an owl or an oriole on the walk or else.

 Instead, we approach him saying ‘God show me what you wish, teach me what you want, meet me how you will’ then the wonder, the mystery can allow us to see great things new things.
 When we approach God with this humility, I am convinced he will speak to us, show us something amazing and beautiful.

 I unsurprisingly, I have a couple of bird stories that are relevant.
 One day this spring, I was out in the park, just doing my walk, camera in hand, just walking along when in the distance I saw something blue flash in the distance, surprised I held up the camera and quickly snapped a couple, terrible photos of it- but with excitement, amazement, I knew what it was- an indigo bunting.
 The excitement level was very high as I wrapped up and head home- telling Alyssa ‘Guess what I saw!?!’
-That wonder, that amazement is what God can offer us when we approach him, with that humble expectancy- and then he shows us something that is as marvelous as an indigo bunting.
+That wonder, that amazement is what God can offer us when we approach him, with that humble expectancy- and then he shows us something that is as marvellous as an indigo bunting.
 This photo was taken a week or two later but look at how amazing this bird is.

-Now I recognize that there are times when we approach him with specific desires, requests, and needs in specific season and times – like when we are transitioning jobs and need direction for the future but I still think this applies.
+Now I recognize that there are times when we approach him with specific desires, requests, and needs in specific seasons and times – like when we are transitioning jobs and need direction for the future but I still think this applies.
 June 6th is a significant day in my family.
 On June 6th, 2006, my Grandmother died.
 Three years later on June 6th, 2009- Rebecca my niece, and the first child of this new generation was born – 2 weeks early.
 I don’t think that is a coincidence.
 Anyway, my Grandmother loved cardinals.
 Cardinals are extremely rare here, their range has been expanding a bit, seemingly as a result of climate change and I had heard one had taken residence at a park here in Winnipeg, so on June 6th Alyssa and I headed there to try and find it.
 After no early success and a little detour with a Cooper Hawk, Alyssa spotted something red in a tree and we knew we had spotted it.
 It sang a beautiful song, and I called my mom and tried to let her listen to it.
-I will admit, there were tears full of all sorts of emotions as – the marvelous goodness of God was displayed in red feathers and a song of deep beauty.
+I will admit, there were tears full of all sorts of emotions as – the marvellous goodness of God was displayed in red feathers and a song of deep beauty.

 Do not be afraid of entering into the unknown with God, beauty, and wonder is there for you.

 So we have decided to go forward with no expectations and see what we might see.
-As I mentioned there is a specific nest for a cooper’s hawk the I found in the spring and kept an eye on since then.
+As I mentioned there is a specific nest for a cooper’s hawk the I found in the spring and have kept an eye on since then.
 So on our bird walk, we will move there and we will wait and watch.
 A cooper’s hawk is an accipiter, which is an order of hawks that are short, broad, and fast fliers in wooded areas.
 They are magnificent creatures and absolutely fearless often to their own downfall.
 Tree limbs can appear unexpectedly when you are flying as fast as they do.
 But most walks I would stop and look up and very often someone would be looking down at me from the nest- and if I was closer than I was allowed, I heard about it.
 I have long since been fascinated with Accipiters but more and more this summer a love-hate relationship developed.
 You see, one of the primary sources of food for a Cooper’s Hawk is songbirds and I have a fancy for songbirds.
 This caused some problems for me, and no word of a lie and a mini-emotional meltdown in late July thinking about things, but then I did my own research and learned some things.
 Predation is important to keep things in balance.
 Too many birds, mean not enough insects and other food sources, and when the Hawks are out the birds decide to ‘social distance’ and this keeps the natural world running as it ought to.

 This forced me to reflect on things about God.
 Somehow God is always at work, always doing something, as much as I hate how often the sovereignty of God is thrown around so carelessly, we have to remember that as the hymn says: “This is my Father’s world; And to my listening ears; All nature sings and round me rings; The music of the spheres” The balance of circle of life, of predation and victimization, is beautiful and painful but is actually a work of God’s gracious keeping and tending of his cosmic temple.